 BUSY: Electrical specifications: diff.
-ECL output signal; high impedance.
-Function: indicates that the board is either converting or resetting or in MEMORY TEST mode or the MEB is full, BUSY status is also flagged by the bit 2 of the Status Register 1; when several boards are daisy-chained, the global OR and NAND of BUSY signals can be read respectively on the BUSY+ and BUSY- lines of the CONTROL bus and the status
+ECL input/output signal; high impedance.

+Function: indicates that the board is either converting or resetting or in MEMORY TEST mode or the MEB is full, BUSY status is also flagged by the bit 2 of the Status Register 1; when several boards are daisy-chained, the wired OR and wired NAND of BUSY signals can be read respectively on the BUSY+ and BUSY- lines of the CONTROL bus.
+The status of the BUSY+ bidirectional line is flagged by the bit 3 of the